530-283-3747

 • Locate piles on level ground, or on the uphill side of the road, outside of drainages

-• Build piles in areas that can be easily accessed with a truck
+• Build piles in areas that can be easily accessed with a truck hauling a 15 foot long chipper.

 • "Loose" piles are preferable to tightly packed material